PrimeTimeTran/next-blog/data/blog/design patterns/decorator.md

 end
 ```

-In the decorator we can presentation logic.
+In the decorator we place the presentation logic.

 ```ruby:./app/decorators/user.rb showLineNumbers
   def full_name